 Part III – Phlebotomy Clinical Rotation

-Upon successful completion of Part I and Part II, phlebotomy students are eligible to begin the clinical rotation, the final phase of the program.
+Upon successful completion of Part I and Part II, students are eligible to begin the final phase of the program, clinical rotation.
 The phlebotomy clinical rotation takes place at an affiliate clinical site located in several counties including Essex, Hudson, Middlesex, Passaic, and Bergen counties.
 Students are responsible for their own transportation to and from the clinical site and parking fee, if applicable.
 Part III requires:

 - Completion of a minimum of 100 successful venipunctures and skin punctures

-- The clinical rotation must be completed within 6 months from start of the program
+- The clinical rotation must be completed within 6 months of starting the program

 Clinical rotations are scheduled in 3 cycles.
 Scheduling of the clinical rotation is dependent on clinical site availability.
 An example of a rotation schedule with tentative dates:

-All documentation must be complete and submitted by the due dates for the Phlebotomy and Specimen Accessioning certificate program.
-Partial information/submissions will not be accepted and will be returned to the student.
+All documentation and application fee must be submitted by the due date.
+Incomplete submissions will not be accepted and will be returned to the applicant.
 Rutgers reserves the right to change the requirements.

 - Copy of High School Diploma, GED, or higher degree.